 Project positions are not eligible for Life Insurance, Disability Insurance, and Flexible Spending Accounts.

 It is the general policy of the County to start employees in the lower or middle sections of the salary range.

-Clark County is committed to increasing the ethnic, cultural and social diversity of its workforce and ensuring that diversity is a key priority of our organization.
+Clark County values diversity in the workplace and is an equal opportunity employer.
 We are committed to providing equal opportunity and access regardless of race, color, religion, creed, sex, national origin, age, marital status, the presence of any sensory, mental, or physical disability or the use of a trained guide dog or service animal by a disabled person, sexual orientation/gender identity, veteran status or any other status protected by law.
 Women, minorities, veterans, and persons with disabilities are encouraged to apply.